cacosandon/360-visualization/README.md

 As it says, you also will need to download the dataset.
 For object visualization you will need to follow [this guide](docs/objects_visualization_data.md).

+For parsing and using house metadata, see the [metadata parser docs](docs/metadata_parser.md).

 ---
 ## Use on remote host, using SLURM